Zi Su Ye For Colds + Nausea

 zi su ye

-It can also help with other digestive issues such as nausea, vomiting, low appetite, or even morning sickness in pregnancy.
-This herb is not meant to be taken long term, as some herbs are, but is best used when the symptoms listed above just begin to surface.
-It can be taken alone, but is often used in conjunction with other herbs and in formulas.
+It can also help with other digestive conditions such as nausea, vomiting, low appetite, or even morning sickness during pregnancy.
+This herb should not be taken for long term, because some herbs work best when aforementioned symptoms began to appear.

 General Applications & Uses for Zi Su Ye

-• Helps ease symptoms associated with colds, flu, viruses such as fever, chills, headache, nasal congestion, cough, especially early colds with white or clear phlegm
+• Reduce symptoms linked with colds, flu, viruses such as fever, chills, headache, nasal congestion, cough, more specifically early colds with white or clear phlegm

-• Especially good for calming cough, and easing the throat
+• Ideal for addressing cough, and soothing the throe.

 • Alleviate seafood poisoning

-• Can ease digestive discomfort such as nausea and vomiting
+• Eases digestive discomfort such as nausea and vomiting

 • Helps with morning sickness